 Self-taught on ukulele from age 4.
-Took up classical guitar at 10 but was soon bowled over by skiffle and rock'n'roll.
+Took up classical guitar at 10 but was soon very easily distracted by rock'n'roll.
 Went electric at 16 and was invited to join a Derby band (in those days, a "beat group"): The Vulcans, my first band.
 Around the same time I was a founder member of the school jazz band with my good mate Steve Salfield (and all these years later we still occasionally gig together in The Back Seat Jivers).

-After A-Levels I went off to London as a British Rail management trainee (largely to please my parents, I might add - a "proper job"!).
+At 18, I went off to London as a British Rail management trainee (largely, I might add, to please my parents: a "proper job"!).
 Stuck it for a while but it wasn't for me.
 So I applied to, and was accepted at ...

-Foundation course at Derby Art College then 3 years studying furniture design at Nottingham, where I met kindred spirit Derek Pearce, to this day another of my closest friends.
+Foundation course at Derby College of Art then 3 years studying furniture design at Nottingham, where I met kindred spirit Derek Pearce, to this day another of my closest friends.
 Roaring Jelly was born.

-After teacher training in Yorkshire I taught art in a secondary school in north Derbyshire for 8 years.
+After teacher training in Yorkshire I taught art in a secondary school in north Derbyshire for several years.
 But all this time Roaring Jelly had been steadily building popularity on the folk scene and beyond.
-Eventually, the BIG DECISION: the band went pro.
+The band was getting more and more gig offers and eventually, the BIG DECISION: we turned pro.
 In 1981 I became a ...